michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ## Preface

-The previous section described how to work with static or slow-changing energy prices.
-However, spot prices—typically updated hourly—require a slightly different approach.
+This article was planned as a small addition to previous part, adding support for spot prices.
+Unexpectedly, it uncovered additional needs, turning into pretty serious  challanges.
+At the end it grown into final solution farer away more from original than I expected.

 > This new method also works well for slow-changing prices.
 It may be wise to use it from the start.

-This guide walks you through handling spot prices.
+This guide walks you through creation of database needed to maintain prices, fees and taxes as well as methods of collecting long term energy data and costs.

 We'll create all objects in a dedicated schema: `ltss_energy_ote`.
-This allows both data collection methods to coexist while remaining physically separated.
+This allows both data collection methods (I reffer to previous article) to coexist while remaining physically separated.
 OTE refers to the spot price operator in the Czech Republic, but you can use any suffix you prefer.

 Below is a diagram showing the involved components, created objects, and data flow.